EAR, ENT

 • evaluation of nystagmus

-• Precautions: The tester must ensure that the subject does not have any neck issues like Vertebro-basilar insufficiency and neck range of motion is adequate
+• Precautions: Ensure the patient has no neck issues (e.g., vertebrobasilar insufficiency) and that their neck range of motion is adequate for testing.

-• Gently move the patient’s head to one side, then rapidly move it back to the neutral position.
+• Gently turn the patient’s head to one side and then quickly move it back to the center.

 How to correctly perform the head impulse test with demonstrations of a negative (A) and positive (B) finding [1].

-• Observe the patient’s primary gaze while they look straight ahead.
+• Observe the patient’s primary gaze with eyes looking straight ahead.

-• Then ask the patient to look to the left and to the right without fixating on any object (which can minimise nystagmus).
+• Then ask the patient to look to the left and right, avoiding any fixation point (this minimizes suppression of nystagmus).

-• Repeat this manoeuvre on the other eye.
+• Repeat this maneuver with the other eye.

 Distinguishing peripheral vs central vertigo using the HINTS examination